 - Do you consider harming yourself?

-- Psychological treatments help people with depression to manage their mood, change negative patterns of thinking, and improve their coping skills.
+Talking to someone trained in treating depression can help.
+Psychological treatments help people with depression to manage their mood, change negative patterns of thinking, and improve their coping skills.
+Your doctor can refer you to a psychologist who can work with you to change negative thoughts and feel better.

-- Most anti-depressant medication can be used safely in chronic kidney disease.
+Your doctor or a psychiatrist (a doctor trained in mental health) may prescribe medicines to help treat depression.
+Most anti-depressant medicine can be used safely in chronic kidney disease.
 Your healthcare team will work with you to find the treatment that works best for you.

 There are many alternative therapies available that may complement your medical care.
 Please review a practitioner’s qualifications and experience – and discuss with your regular healthcare team – before you book an appointment with them.
 It’s very important to let them know you have kidney disease, too.